bgplab/isis/docs/basic/2-explore.md

 * Execute **netlab up**
 * Log into your device (RTR) with **netlab connect rtr**

+You'll get a lab with IPv4 addresses and IS-IS routing configured on all lab devices.

 ## Explore Router Configuration

 Unless you're absolutely sure how your router is configured, always start with a high-level overview of IS-IS settings, usually displayed with a command like **show isis summary**.